 My Physical Therapy Experience

 Next, I completed the six-minute walk test.
 During this test, I walked back and forth between two lines at a steady pace.
-There is apparently a certain number of times you have to complete the circuit in order to pass.
+There is a certain number of times you have to complete the circuit to pass.
 I barely made it.
 Interestingly, my pulse ox went down from the baseline established before the test to when they took it afterward.
-The physical therapist explained that it probably had to do with my exercise-induced asthma, as the bronchial tubes are probably inflamed from the exercise.
+The physical therapist explained that it probably had to do with my exercise-induced asthma, as the bronchial tubes inflame from the exercise.

 My Follow-Up Appointments

-I was prescribed a plan where I met with the physical therapist three times a week for four weeks and twice a week for two weeks.
-I scheduled all of the appointments ahead of time so that I could get the time slots I wanted.
+My physical therapist suggested we meet three times a week for four weeks and twice a week for two weeks.
+I scheduled all of the appointments ahead of time to get the time slots I wanted.

 Work It, Girl!